onap/vnfrqts-requirements/docs/Chapter8.rst

 R-34957: The VNF **MUST** provide a method of metrics gathering for each layer's performance to identify/document variances in the allocations so they can be addressed.

-R-43958: The VNF Package **MUST** include documentation describing the tests that were conducted by the Vendor and the test results.
+R-43958: The VNF Package **MUST** include documentation describing the tests that were conducted by the VNF provider and the test results.

 R-61648: The VNF **MUST** support event logging, formats, and delivery tools to provide the required degree of event data to ONAP

-R-18525: The VNF Vendor **MUST** provide a JSON file for each supported action for the VNF.
+R-18525: The VNF provider **MUST** provide a JSON file for each supported action for the VNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix A.

 R-99174: The VNF **MUST** comply with Individual Accountability (each person must be assigned a unique ID) when persons or non-person entities access VNFs.

 R-99771: The VNF **MUST** provide all code/configuration files in a “Locked down” or hardened state or with documented recommendations for such hardening.
 All unnecessary services will be disabled.
-Vendor default credentials, community strings and other such artifacts will be removed or disclosed so that they can be modified or removed during provisioning.
+VNF provider default credentials, community strings and other such artifacts will be removed or disclosed so that they can be modified or removed during provisioning.

 R-58358: The VNF **MUST** implement the **:with-defaults** capability [RFC6243].